janmarques/basic-speech-grammar/README.md

 The comparison is purely based on the written similarity, not the auditive similarity.

 It is considered a "match" if the similarity is 0.6 or higher.
 This is configurable in the tryFindNeedle() options.

+Spaces and capitalization are ignored when comparing strings.